0xShadowByte/Network-Sharing/README.md

 *Ref 34-37: Setting up SHARE and NTFS for Third Party Vendor*

-A third-party vendor needs access to a temporary folder VendorFiles to upload reports but should not see other files.
-Click on VendorFiles > Sharing > "Share this folder" > Permissions > Add > Type in their name > Full Control.
+A third-party vendor needs access to a temporary folder VendorFiles to upload reports but should not see other files. *Click on VendorFiles > Sharing > "Share this folder" > Permissions > Add > Type in their name > Full Control*.
 Third party vendor needs access to the folder vendor files to upload reports but should not see other files so this is the only folder that vendor need to see.
 Next we allow full control for the vendors on this shared permissions because they want to be able to upload and get to the other files under this shared folder.
 Now we go to the NTFS permission.
-Like before Security > Edit > Add the vendor > Unclick all permissions except for write.
+Like before *Security > Edit > Add the vendor > Unclick all permissions except for write*.
 Going back to the activity, we're only allowing the vendors to upload reports.
 That's why we removed all the other permissions except for write so they can only upload files and not see the others.

 ![image](https://github.com/user-attachments/assets/5309c2db-5e15-4aed-b547-e5c273fd231d)